 Both AVDD and DVDD should be as quiet as possible.
 It is particularly important to eliminate noise from AVDD that is non-synchronous with the DDC114 operation.
-Figure 28 illustrates two acceptable ways to supply power to the DDC114.
+Figure 27 illustrates two acceptable ways to supply power to the DDC114.
 The first case shows two separate +5V supplies for AVDD and DVDD.
-In this case, each +5V supply of the DDC114 should be bypassed with $10\mu F$ solid tantalum capacitors and $0.1\mu F$ ceramic capacitors.
-The second case shows the DVDD power supply derived from the AVDD supply with a < 10Ω isolation resistor.
-In both cases, the $0.1\mu F$ capacitors should be placed as close to the DDC114 package as possible.
-It is recommended that both the analog and digital grounds (AGND and DGND) be connected to a single ground plane on the PCB.
+In this case, each +5V supply of the DDC114 should be bypassed with 10 μ F solid tantalum capacitors and 0.1 μ F ceramic capacitors.
+The second case shows the DVDD power supply derived from the AVDD supply with a < 10 Ω isolation resistor.
+In both cases, the 0.1 μ F capacitors should be placed as close to the DDC114 package as possible.
+It is recommended that both the analog and digital grounds (AGND and DGND) be connected to a single ground plane on the printed circuit board (PCB).